My Quiet Kitchen

 image with title text to save on Pinterest.

-Oat milk gives this healthy vegan chocolate sauce a natural creaminess with NO added fat.
-It's silky smooth, made with 4 ingredients, and has a decadent hot fudge flavor you'll want to drizzle on everything!
-Made without nuts, oil, dairy, gluten, or refined sugar.
+This healthy vegan chocolate sauce is naturally creamy and versatile thanks to oat milk and contains no added fat.
+It's silky smooth, made with just 4 ingredients, and has a decadent hot fudge flavor you'll want to drizzle on everything!
+Trust me, after one taste you won't believe it contains no nuts, coconut, oil, dairy, gluten, or refined sugar!

-drizzling chocolate sauce from a spoon over a jar full.
+drizzling healthy vegan chocolate sauce from a spoon into a jar full.

 Truth?
-This chocolate sauce is blowing my mind.
+This vegan chocolate sauce is blowing my mind.
 It is every bit as rich and delicious as it looks in the photos, yet it's made with just 4 wholesome ingredients.
-I honestly didn't know it was so easy to make such an epic and versatile chocolate syrup!
+I honestly didn't know it was this easy to make such an amazing and versatile chocolate syrup!

-This recipe comes to us courtesy of author Kim Lutz and her latest work The Oat Milk Cookbook.
-Big thanks to Kim and Sterling Publishing for allowing me to review the book and share a recipe with you.
+This recipe comes to us courtesy of author Kim Lutz and her book, The Oat Milk Cookbook.
+Big thanks to Kim and Sterling Publishing for allowing me to review the book and share this recipe with you.

 Jump to: